PiyushBagani15/terraform-with-gcp/Task-2/README.md

 terraform apply
 ```
 ## Customization
-You can customize the Terraform configurations by modifying the variables in `variables.tf`.
-For example, you can change the settings for the type and number of resources to be provisioned.
+You can customize the Terraform configurations by modifying the variables in `terraform.tfvars`.
+For example, you can change the settings for number of resources to be provisioned.

 ## Contributing
 Contributions to this project are welcome.
 To contribute: